-The effects of AVT80 if passed on through semen are unknown, but there is a risk it may cause birth defects or foetal deaths.
+The effects of PX578 if passed on through semen are unknown, but there is a risk it may cause birth defects or foetal deaths.
 You are responsible for informing your sexual partner of these possible risks.

 If you are sexually active and have any partner who is of child-bearing potential (meaning a partner who may become pregnant) it is very important that you use contraception during this study.
-You and your partner must use one of the contraception options listed above for participants of child-bearing potential, from at least screening through until at least 18 weeks after your dose.
+You and your partner must use one of the contraception options listed below for participants of child-bearing potential, from at least screening through until at least 90 days after your dose of investigational medicine.